censusreporter/census-table-metadata/README.md

 ### Usage ###

+You can use the CSV files inside the `precomputed` directory or build them yourself with the `make` command:

 Set up a virtualenv with the requirements and then run `make`.
 You'll end up with the ACS table metadata downloaded and parsed into CSV appropriate for loading in to a PostgreSQL schema: